- Open for application

 Events or projects that take place before the application deadline for the current grant round are not eligible for grants.

 Applications are open all year round, but submitted applications are evaluated four times a year.

 Please note that your application must be received by the Swedish Arts Council no later than 24.00 on the last application date.
 If your application is submitted outside of the application period or after the deadline, it will be evaluated in the next application round.

 Application dates 2021 for all grants.
 Get an overview.

 Your application is submitted online, via our online service.
 Applications must include a project description, a budget, aims and objectives.
 Your budget must clearly specify the costs for which funding is applied.
 Incomplete applications not fully amended within the application deadline will be treated as late submissions.

 Please note that the form may be changed.
 The copy should not be posted.

-The applications are assessed by the Swedish Literature Exchange team.
-Each application is assessed individually as well as being weighed up against other applications and grant allocations as a whole.
+The applications are assessed by a team of expert senior advisors at the Swedish Arts Council's office.
+The assessment team examine each individual application in relation to other applications and discuss the allocation of the support as a whole.
+The Head of the Department for Literature and Libraries decides on the final distribution of the grant.
 Decisions will be taken by the Swedish Arts Council up to six weeks after the application deadline and communicated to you by e-mail.
 There is no appeal against the decision.

 Terms and conditions for those who are awarded a grant from the Swedish Arts Council